Code-Institute-Submissions/Milestone-Project-34/README.md

 ## UI / UX
 The layout and content of the site has been carefully curated to logically tell the user the story of **Toys that made us**.The main page contains an eye catching image ,navigation bar that introduces history of toys to the user and is designed to grab attention.
 The shop page drags the users attention with eye catching product cards and image animation ,where users can see prices and choose their favorite toys and buy them .
-Finally the contact page the users can get in touch with the site owner with their name , E-mail, and can leave their comments and feedback.
+Finally the contact page the users can get in touch with the site owner with their name , E-mail, and can leave their comments and feedback and also welcomes user with animated avatars.
 Users can select which social media they have to use and follow the website and can get updates from Newsletters.

 ## Deployment